Cleveland Clinic logo

 If you can insert a tampon, you shouldn’t have a problem inserting a vaginal ring.
 Follow these steps for inserting a vaginal ring:

-How long do you leave a vaginal ring inside the vagina?
+How long do you leave a vaginal ring inside your vagina?

-You’ll leave a vaginal ring in for three weeks (21 days).
+You leave a vaginal ring in for three weeks (21 days).
 After three weeks, remove the ring for one week (seven days).
-If you decide you want to become pregnant, it’s easy to stop using the vaginal ring to try and conceive.

 How do you take out a vaginal ring?